seek-oss/seek.automation.stub/README.md

 It allows you to stub a service by listening on a port and accepting requests, and replying based on the interactions which are specified in a pact.

+If you are intrested in an installable service that can provide similar functionality please see [this page](https://github.com/SEEK-Jobs/SEEK.Automation.Phantom)

 The pact can be loaded in, either as a file, JSON string or from pact broker.

 Please see examples below.